mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 the test class `GQLSSchemaNodeTest`.
 The suggested test method is shown in the figure below.

+![A new test method suggestion sent in a pull-request to the project GraphQL](figures/pr-graphql.png)

 This test method verifies the return value of `directives` in a `schema` object.
 The returned value is generated in the method `GQLSSchemaNode $>$$>$ initializeDefaultDirectives` and contains